mydronechoice/best-quadcopter-applications/README.md

 - Cover - mapping drones come with a hard case due to the fact that of their task character that is delicate

-Is packed with image processing tools and advanced flight preparation.
+Is packed with **image processing tools** and **advanced flight preparation**.
 These tools can taking to combine them.

 These tools are easy to use that even a newbie can benefit from them.
 There isn't any prior or training experience necessary to utilize the application.
-The aerial maps have yet another characteristic and it's called "visual-spectrum".
+The aerial maps have yet another characteristic and it's called **"visual-spectrum"**.
 An expert photogrammetrist would have the ability to let you know what this attribute implies.

 ###### Extra Features List